-Some suggested areas for attention or improvement included: Control room needs updating; Additional information at intake; Additional training; The need to be more observant and proactive; Meet with youth and provide conflict resolution support; Negotiated agreements between youth; Consistency with rules between staff and shifts.
+Some suggested areas for attention or improvement included: Continue growth in our knowledge in trauma informed practices, Additional training, the need to be more observant and proactive; meet with youth and provide conflict resolution support; negotiated agreements between youth; consistency with rules between staff and shifts.
+Most staff said they were happy with no additional changes at this time.

-5. What is the hall's practice on conflict resolution and evidenced based interventions with the youth?
+5. What is the Hall's practice on conflict resolution and evidenced based interventions with the youth's?

-Grievance form and conflict resolution works well with the youth.
-Staff uses the conflict resolution form process and is proactive with the youth; They meet with the youth and review safety needs.
-Talk to youth; Weekly check-ins.
+Grievance form; No changes from last year's report.
+Conflict resolution works well with the youths.
+Staff uses the conflict resolution form process and are proactive with the youth; they meet with the youth and review safety needs.
+Talk to youth; weekly check-ins.